Scan time: 2-3 minutes / Read time: 3-5 minutes

 🗺️ Step 1 — Map the subscriber journey end to end.

-List every step from "first hears about you" to "tells a friend about you."
+List every step the same way — from "first hears about you" to "tells a friend."

-Rohan maps his: a new parent sees his LinkedIn post about night feedings.
+A tired parent sees his post about night feedings.

 Reads Sunday's issue on the 4am wake-up.